-Is Manual Handling Certification Transferable Between Tralee Employers?
+Is a Manual Handling Cert Transferable in Ireland?

 WHO: Workers moving between jobs in Tralee, unsure whether manual handling certificates carry over or if new employers require separate training.

-PROBLEM: Understanding whether manual handling certification is employer-specific or universally recognized across Irish workplaces.
+PROBLEM: Understanding whether manual handling certification is employer-specific or universally recognised across Irish workplaces.

 Manual handling training in Ireland is portable.
 The knowledge and certification you gained at one Tralee employer applies to your next job, provided the training was recent and appropriate to your new role's risks.